perfdhcp - DHCP benchmarking tool

 -6 is given).

-- Aborts the test immediately if max-drop requests have been dropped.
+Aborts the test immediately if "max-drop" requests have been dropped.
+Use

-- Sends requests for test-period, which is specified in the same manner
+Sends requests for "test-period", which is specified in the same manner as

 -d.
 This can be used as an alternative to

-- Indicates the server to test, specified as an IP address.
-In the DHCPv6 case, the
+Indicates the server to test, specified as an IP address.
+In the DHCPv6 case, the special name

-multicast address FF05::1:3).
-The server is mandatory except where
+All_DHCP_Servers(the multicast address FF05::1:3).
+The server is mandatory except where the

 perfdhcp can report the following errors in the packet exchange:

-perfdhcp can exit with one of the following status codes:
+perfdhcp exits with one of the following status codes:

 sudo perfdhcp -xi -t 2 -r 10 -R 100 192.0.2.1